petamoriken/float16/docs/index.md

 ## Supports (at least)

+This library's `Float16Array` uses `Proxy` object, so IE11 is never supported.

+`/lib` and `/browser` directories in the npm package have JavaScript files already built, whose target are

 * Firefox: last 2 versions and ESR
 * Chrome: last 2 versions
 * Edge: last 2 versions
 * Safari: last 2 versions
 * Node.js: latest version

-This library's `Float16Array` uses `Proxy`, so IE11 is never supported.
+When you build by yourself using webpack or rollup.js, please transpile JavaScript files in `/src` directory.

 ## Install